 In late 2015, Volkswagen (VW) publicly admitted it had secretly and deliberately installed a defeat device - software designed to cheat emissions tests and deceive federal and state regulators - in nearly 500,000 VW and Audi branded 2.0-liter diesel vehicles and 83,000 3.0-liter diesel vehicles sold to American consumers.

 Through a series of three partial settlements, EPA resolved their civil enforcement case against VW.
-As a result of these partial settlements, Connecticut is expected to receive over $55 million for use towards offsetting the excess NOx emissions caused by VW's actions through extensive mitigation projects to reduce NOx from a wide array of mobile sources.
+As a result of these partial settlements, Connecticut was allocated over $55 million for use towards offsetting the excess NOx emissions caused by VW's actions through extensive mitigation projects to reduce NOx from a wide array of mobile sources.

 Join our E-mail List

-Sign up to receive notifications of the outreach events, grant programs, mitigation plan development and future VW settlement information as soon as they become available.
+Sign up to receive first notifications of grant programs, outreach events, mitigation plan development and future VW settlement information as soon as they become available.

-Get quick answers to some commonly asked questions regarding the VW Settlement and the impact on Connecticut residents and our environment.
+Get quick answers to some commonly asked questions regarding our grant programs, the VW Settlement and the impact on Connecticut residents and our environment.